kvnptl/practice_git/README.md

 ### Advance git commands

-- Git stash
-   - Used for saving the changes that you don't want to commit
 - Git rebase
     - Used for changing the base commit of a branch
 - Git cherry-pick